hyriver/pygeohydro/README.rst

 Installation
 ------------

-It's recommended to use `Conda <https://conda.io/en/latest/>`_ as the Python package management tool so the dependencies can be installed easily.
-Hydrodata is pure Python but its dependencies are not.
-Hydrodata and all its dependecies can be installed using the ``environment.yml`` file provided in this repository.
+It's recommended to use `Conda <https://conda.io/en/latest/>`_ as the Python package management tool so the dependencies can be installed easily since Hydrodata is pure Python but its dependencies are not.
+This can be achieved using the ``environment.yml`` file provided in this repository.
 You can clone the repository or download the file from `here <https://raw.githubusercontent.com/cheginit/hydrodata/master/environment.yml>`_.

 .. code-block:: console

     $ conda env create -f environment.yml

-    $ conda activate hydrodata
+The environment can then be activate by issuing ``conda activate hydrodata``.

-Or you can install the dependencies manually, then install Hydrodata using ``pip``:
+Alternatively, you can install the dependencies manually, then install Hydrodata using ``pip``:

 .. code-block:: console